m245seed/ai-file-sorter/README.md

 File categorization with local LLMs is completely free of charge.

 If you want file categorization with ChatGPT, you will need to get an OpenAI API key and add a minimal balance to it for this program to work.
 Categorization is quite cheap, so $0.01 will be enough to categorize a relatively large number of files.
 The instructions on how to integrate your API key into the app are given below.
+You can also download a [Release](https://github.com/hyperfield/ai-file-sorter/releases) version, which has an embedded API key.

 ### Windows